'R. bracteata' rose Description

 Exhibition name: R. bracteata

 White or white blend.
 Strong fragrance.
 Average diameter 2".
 Medium, single (4-8 petals), borne mostly solitary, in small clusters bloom form.
-Moderate, spring or summer flush with scattered later bloom.
+Moderate, blooms in flushes throughout the season.

 Climbing.
 Glossy foliage.

 Height of up to 8' (up to 245 cm).
 Width of up to 8' (up to 245 cm).

 USDA zone 7a through 11.
 Disease susceptibility: very disease resistant.

 If you know the parentage of this rose, or other details, please contact us.

 R. bracteata J.C.Wendl (1798).
 Section Bracteatae.
 According to Japanese research, this rose was introduced to Japan from Luzon Island, the Philippines, in 1828.